Legal Research and Writing

 In the spring semester, the focus shifts from predicting the outcome to a legal problem to advocating for a particular result.
 The students use many of the techniques for effective legal writing from the fall, and they learn techniques that lawyers use in trying to persuade a judge to rule in their client’s favor.

 The primary assignment for the semester is to conduct the research for and write a brief to an appellate court.
 The students receive instruction on persuasive writing as well as oral and written feedback on their research plans and initial briefs.
-After submitting a draft brief and conferencing with their professors, the students rewrite their briefs.
+After submitting an initial brief and conferencing with their professors, the students rewrite their briefs.
 The students then have the opportunity to make a mock oral argument before a panel of "judges" (the professor and upper-level students) based on the final brief.

 Upper Level Courses

-UK Law offers students opportunities to further refine and practice their legal research and legal writing and analysis skills after their first year.
-For example, students can take classes in areas such as advanced legal research, legal drafting, civil pre-trial litigation, and appellate advocacy.
+UK Rosenberg Law offers students opportunities to further refine and practice their legal research and legal writing and analysis skills after their first year.
+For example, students can take classes in areas such as advanced legal research, advanced legal writing, legal drafting, civil pre-trial litigation, and appellate advocacy.
 UK Law also offers a number of seminars that give students the opportunity to research and write a scholarly article.
-Finally, students can also participate in extra-curricular activities such as the Kentucky Law Journal, the Kentucky Journal for Equine, Agriculture, and Natural Resource Law, the Moot Court Board, and the Trial Advocacy Board.
+Finally, students can also participate in co-curricular activities such as the Kentucky Law Journal, the Kentucky Journal for Equine, Agriculture, and Natural Resource Law, the Moot Court Board, and the Trial Advocacy Board.

 For more information on legal writing and research at UK Rosenberg Law, please contact one of the following:

 Melissa N. Henke, Associate Professor, Director of Legal Research and Writing Program

 James M. Donovan, Library Director and James and Mary Lassiter Associate Professor of Law

 Below are helpful links to additional information about Legal Writing and Research at UK Law.